Las Cruces, NM

 Before I give my observations about the food I probably need to address the issue of the prices.
 It is expensive for Las Cruces, but the food is from a renowned and much awarded chef–the type of food you might expect to get in places such as Las Vegas (in fact Chef Tatsu was a chef instructor at the Cordon Bleu College of Culinary Arts in Las Vegas).
 Aqua Reef does not have lunch specials and it is more expensive than other lunch choices for sure, but I think it is far less expensive than similar food would cost in larger cities.
 This is a special occasion restaurant, but the prices are such that you can enjoy the “special occasions” much more frequently than you might think.

 My natural inclination is to try to save money, so I had to make a choice here about what to order.
 Salmon is usually my preference for Japanese lunches, but it is more expensive than other items (and other choices such as chicken were already more expensive than at other restaurants).
 Once I decided to get what I really wanted (the salmon), I also had the choice of their regular tea or an upgrade to the Té brand (this was recommended by the waitress).
-I will just get to the point and say I think it was a good choice to go with the more expensive option on each one, and I think my money was well spent for the experience I had (the lunch was about $20 for both food and drink).
+I will just get to the point and say I think it was a good choice to go with the more expensive option on each one, and I think my money was well spent for the experience I had (the lunch in 2018 cost about $20 for both food and drink).

 My opinion is that it is well worthwhile to splurge here.
 If you want something less expensive such as the chicken, that is worthwhile also, and was my go to dish at the old Tatsu Restaurant that I enjoyed so much.
 This does not have to be your most expensive meal in Las Cruces, but if you choose to spend the money you will get a very good meal.